cpjobling/eg-259-vm/README.md

 site and web applications in the knowledge that your work can be version controlled.

+## Keeping Up to Date

+To keep the software up to date, simply change directory to eg-259 and run `git pull`.
+If you have a github account you can watch the repository to be informed when updates happen.

 ## Contributing

 - [Follow this project](https://help.github.com/articles/be-social).